ocatias/AMP_FIDO-/README.md

 - **Cyclic_remapping.ipynb:**
   Is the code used to test whether the cyclic remapping function actually returns valid incdices.
   This code can be run by an up to date version of the "Jupyter Notebook".

-## Replicating the Benchmarks
-These are all of the main throughput benchmarks (take a look at the report for more details):
-- ./bench.out enqdeq 0 0
-- ./bench.out pairs 0 0
-- ./bench.out pairs 0 0.9
-- ./bench.out enqdeq 0.5 0
-- ./bench.out enqdeq 0.5 0.9
-- ./bench.out enqdeq 0.01 0
-- ./bench.out enqdeq 0.3 0
-- ./bench.out enqdeq 0.3 0.9